Chronic absent-mindedness is quite common among those of us with anxiety.

 Instead, set aside increments throughout the day to practice.
 In the beginning, make them very short.
 Start out at 5 minutes at a time as many times a day as you like.
 Then when you feel like you are ready to progress, move it to ten minutes then twenty, etc. The goal is to eventually not have to “try” to do it…but to just “be” a more mindful person.

-*Another reminder to you that imagination is still a good thing and it is okay to let your thoughts wander away from time to time as long as its done in a healthy way.
+I want to give another reminder to you that imagination is still a good thing and it is okay to let your thoughts wander away from time to time as long as its done in a healthy way.
 Our imaginations are a huge part of who we are and we aren’t trying to stifle that.
 We just want don’t want to live in them every second of our lives.

 Again, it’s about staying present in the moment…connecting your thoughts with your actions for a more authentic, less chaotic, more focused life.
 It’s about getting the most out of every moment by shifting your focus off of the internal and on to the external – taking note of the sights, sounds and textures around you and truly engaging in whatever activity you might be taking part in.